LGBTIAQ+

 May 2007 — ILGA Establishes an Affiliate Pan African Organisation — Pan Africa ILGA, South Africa

 In May 2007, the International Lesbian and Gay Association (ILGA) hosted a conference in Johannesburg with the aim of establishing an organisation affiliated with them on the African continent — a Pan Africa ILGA (PAI).
-Background The African caucus had to determine the ILGA-Africa constitution and one of the decisions was to establish the Pan …
+PAI is a federation of organisations in Africa working to improve human rights based on sexual orientation and gender identity

 May 2007 — ILGA Establishes an Affiliate Pan African Organisation — Pan Africa ILGA, South Africa Read More »